 How to install a drip irrigation system on; tomato/ cabbage/peppers

 Your beds will be 0.8M wide to allow for 2 rows of drip lines, and 30cm high for good drainage.
 Drainage is key to prevent bulb rot for onions and garlic, and root rot for beans as a result of too much standing water.

 - Drip irrigation tapes laying

-2 rows of drip lines will be laid per bed.
-Each drip line row is 20cm apart and they will be laid 20cm from the edge of the bed.
+Place 2 rows of drip lines per bed.
+Each drip line row is 20cm apart and will be 20cm from the edge of the bed.
 Where no beds are made, each row is 30cm apart.

 Tomato Drip Irrigation Kit FAQs

 Drip irrigation is the best for tomatoes because no water is in contact with the leaves.
 Too much moisture on tomato leaves is a precursor for fungal infections such as early and late blight.